Delaware First-Time Home Buying Assistance Programs for 2023

 It’s essential that you remain responsive during this stage of the process to ensure that everything goes according to plan.
 Your loan officer will coordinate with you and your real estate agent to confirm an appropriate closing date, ensure that all necessary reviews are completed, and validate your DSHA benefits.

-It can be anywhere from 30 to 45 days from the time your offer is accepted to closing day.
+It can typically take from 30 to 45 days from the time your offer is accepted to closing day.
 The timeline may vary, though, based on the complexity of your deal.

 Federal Programs for First-Time Homebuyers